gabboraron/Generative_AI_Academic_research_and_writing-Malta/README.md

 # Generative AI Academic research and writing
 ## how-to
-1. use multiple GenAI engines
+1. Use multiple GenAI engines
-2. ideas not answers
+2. *Ideas not answers*
-3. use as a sparring partner
+3. Use as a sparring partner
+   - disagree with mee
+   - argue challenge this
+   - request methodological critique

 **Links to tools:**
 - https://consensus.app